 The Group has applied a discount rate of 10% to the forecast future attributable post-tax cash flows.
-This discount rate represents an estimate of the rate the market would apply having regard to the time value of money and the risks specific to this project.
+This discount rate represents an estimate of the rate the market would apply having regard to the time value of money and the risk specific to the project.